fsl7652/kino-astar-demo/README.md

 # JetRacer - Kinodynamic Pathfinding Demo

 A real-time kinodynamic A* pathfinding implementation using SDL3, featuring vehicle physics and dynamic obstacle avoidance.
+I was inspired to do this project by wanting to show my final year university project in a more digestable & simpler system.

 ## Features